mark-i-m/os2/README.md

 # WIP

-- Currently getting a double fault when using RNG... need to debug
+- Currently getting a double fault when using RNG.
+    - The `rand` RNGs are not optimized for use on small stacks.
+The kernel stack is 2 pages (8KB), but the RNG we are using has multiple recursive functions that allocate large structures on the stack.
+In our context, this causes a stack overflow, which causes a double fault.
+    - Current solution is to defer init of RNG until we are running the init task, which has a large stack.
+    - However, now heap allocator init is causing a deadlock.
+Looks like memory is corrupted somewhere.

 - Userspace
     - Need to load the user code into the new virtual memory region.